Why do a short course in Physiology?

 The course fee is $440.

 Pay and enrol by credit card using our secure online payment system.
-From November 1 2017 you can ENROL.

-Note that once your payment has been successful, you will be given a receipt number: this is your receipt.
+Note: that once your payment has been successful, you will be given a receipt number: this is your receipt.
 Please record this number.

 What happens next?